onymco/onym.co/names.md

 Below are some of the companies and products we have had the pleasure of working to name.
 [Get in touch](mailto: contact@onym.co) for case studies and to learn more.

+- ## Alza
+  Banking and financial products for people on the rise.
-- ## Basis
+- ## BCG
-  An on-demand mental health service, democratizing therapy and life-coaching.
+  Advising Boston Consulting Group and their clients on new ventures.
 - ## Bedrock
   An early stage investment firm built in search of narrative violations.
 - ## Cadence